 This is what you’ll need to make the cookies (with some notes on substitutions):

-- Your jam of choice: I used raspberry jam here, but feel free to use whichever jam you like.
-I’ve also made the cookies with blueberry jam, which was delicious.
+Your jam of choice: I’ve made the cookies with blueberry and raspberry jam, but feel free to use whichever jam you like.

 Why you need a digital food scale

 I highly recommend that you weigh your ingredients in grams using a digital food scale.
 The first time I made these cookies, I measured 1 cup of buckwheat flour by dunking my cup into the bag of buckwheat flour and scooping it out.
 This method ended up giving me too much flour and the cookies came out dry and crumbly.